 - Allows the use of various filtration media available in the API range, and meets your specific freshwater and saltwater requirements.

-If you have been buying aquarium filters before, then you most likely have come across the name Rena Filstar.
+If you have been buying canister aquarium filters before, then you most likely have come across the name Rena Filstar.
 The brand name changed and they are now called the API Filstar.
 This brand of canister filters is known for their high-quality products that they deliver.

-The canister comes with a system that delivers a powerful filtration.
+The canister filter comes with a system that delivers a powerful filtration.
 With this strong filtration, you can be confident of clean and healthy water in the aquarium.
 It also comes with self-priming and quick-disconnect features.
 These features make it easy to safely disconnect the filter when you want to clean or maintain it.

-We noticed the anti-airlock system on the filter.
+We noticed the anti-airlock system on the canister filter.
 Do you know what this one helps with?
 It prevents unexpected filtration stops.
 Plus, there is an anti-noise feature that prevents vibration against the floor or any other surface.
 In other words, this machine is made to work quietly without making uncomfortable noise.

-And yes, the filter allows you to use almost any filtration media that are offered by API.
+And yes, the filter allows you to use almost any filter media that are offered by API.
 We can’t fail to mention that it comes with centralized control for easy operation, along with a self-locking water shutoff system.
 The system prevents accidental flow during maintenance.

 - Easy start-up